 For family members:

-– General non-working group aged zero to 65 years – From Dh650
+– General non-working group aged zero to 65 years – from Dh650

-– Non-working married females aged 18 to 45 years – From Dh1,600
+– Non-working married females aged 18 to 45 years – from Dh1,600

-– Elderly parents – From Dh2,500
+– Elderly parents – from Dh 2,500

 For domestic help:

 However, insured patients are expected to pay up to 20% of the costs provided it does not exceed Dh500 for a session or Dh1,000 a year.

 Insured patients are expected to pay 10% of the costs.
 New-born children are protected by the mother’s insurance for the first 30 for neo-natal tests, screening, and other tests.

 You must notify your insurance company of your pre-existing or chronic conditions when you apply for a cover.
-After a six-month waiting period your pre-existing conditions will be covered by the EBP.
+After a six-month waiting period, your pre-existing conditions will be covered by the EBP.

-As the Emirate is trying to excel in healthcare and become one of the world’s leading medical centres, they invest a lot in cutting edge equipment, new hospitals and skilled professionals.
+As the Emirate is working to excel in healthcare and become one of the world’s leading medical centers, they invest a lot in cutting-edge technology, new hospitals, and skilled professionals.